Register to enable "Calculate" button for pipe flow calculator.

 friction of fluid flowing through a length of pipe.
 Minor loss coefficients (Km)

 are tabulated below.
-For our program, all of the pipes have the same diameter, so
+For our pipe flow calculator, all of the pipes have the same diameter, so

 you can add up all your minor loss coefficients and enter the sum in the Minor Loss